lukasznowak-silvair/github-downloads-plugin/README.markdown

 Notes
 =====

-* This plugin is completle based on source code from S3 Plugin (https://wiki.jenkins-ci.org/display/JENKINS/S3+Plugin)
+* This plugin is completly based on source code from S3 Plugin (https://wiki.jenkins-ci.org/display/JENKINS/S3+Plugin)